DevOps vs DevSecOps: Understanding the Differences

 What is DevSecOps?

-DevSecOps is the process of integrating security into every single aspect of software development.
-It unites development, security, and operations teams so they can plan, build, test, and release applications together.
-In return, DevSecOps allows for faster, more reliable processes, ensuring that the software has security built in from the beginning of development.
+DevSecOps (Development, Security, and Operations) is the practice of integrating automated security checks into every phase of the software development lifecycle.
+It unites development, security, and operations teams so they can plan, build, test, and release applications together, making security a shared responsibility from the start.
+In return, DevSecOps allows for faster, more reliable processes, ensuring that security is built in from the very beginning rather than added as an afterthought.

 To better understand the three pillars of DevSecOps, simply think of collaboration, automation, and continuous security.
 Collaboration ensures that everyone is sharing the responsibility, automation introduces automated security checks into CI/CD pipelines, and continuous security ensures that monitoring is continuous.
 With the three pillars of DevSecOps, organizations are able to create dependable applications while implementing continuous security measures to defend them against constantly evolving threats.